-infrastructure.
+--Permanent flood and erosion damages caused by coastal sea level rise.
+Rising sea levels combined with increased hurricanes and coastal storms will likely increase the depth and velocity of flooding on a more or less permanent basis in some contexts and the severity of flooding and erosion in other contexts with resulting increased damage to coastal structures and infrastructure.
 Landowners could sue governments arguing that governments have acted unreasonably in issuing permits and for failing to address climate change in the design of groins and seawalls and other coastal flood protection measures.
 Growing scientific agreement concerning the magnitude of sea level rise due to climate change and identification of areas which will be inundated will help provide the factual basis for such suits.
-The U.S. Geological Survey in cooperation with NOAA and other agencies are now preparing such maps.
+Several organizations such as the U.S. Geological Survey in cooperation with NOAA and other state and federal agencies are now preparing such maps.